jshprentz/meetup2xibo/docs/user-manual/xibo-dataset-setup.rst

 ------------------------

 Meetup2xibo saves, updates, and deletes event data stored in a Xibo dataset.
-Click the :guilabel:`Add DataSet` button above the datasets list as shown in :numref:`Figure %s <add-dataset>`.
+Click the :guilabel:`Add DataSet` button above the datasets list, as shown in :numref:`Figure %s <add-dataset>`.

 .. figure:: /images/screenshots/add-user.png